drvasanthi/RTL-Synthesis-Workshop/README.md

 ## **1. Introduction to Verilog RTL Design and Synthesis**

-Register Transfer Logic (RTL) is used to capture logic in design phase of the integrated circuit design cycle.
+{: .alert .alert-info .text-justify} Register Transfer Logic (RTL) is used to capture logic in design phase of the integrated circuit design cycle.
 A logic synthesis tool converts an RTL description written in Hardware Description Language (Verilog/VHDL) to a gate-level description of the circuit.
 Placement and routing tools use the synthesis outputs to generate a physical layout.
 The following figure shows the flow of RTL synthesis.

 {: .alert .alert-info .text-justify}